Let’s check the list of foods that start with “お” for here.

 It’s rice cake made from glutinous rice.
 We often call it “mochi”.
 Adding “o” makes it more polite.

 Rice cake especially become popular during New Year season.
 I think it’s because we eat zoni on New Year.
-There are various way to eat mochi.
-You can eat it with soy sauce and sugar, soy flour, natto, grated daikon, etc.
+There are various ways to eat mochi.
+You can eat it with soy sauce and sugar, kinako (roasted soybean flour), natto, grated daikon, etc.

 It’s a Japanese dumpling made of vegetables, sweet bean paste, or any other filling, wrapped in flour or buckwheat dough then roasted.
 It’s known as a local food of Nagano prefecture.